adamkr13/Boats-4-U/README.md

   - ReservationDetails is a field to enter whatever text one wants to use to describe the reservation

 ![Update Reservation](/Images/UpdateReservation.jpg)

+### Editing a Driver Rating

+- In Postman, ensure the token is entered and **PUT** is selected, then click on the body.
+  - The following may be discerned by examining the API documantation in the browser
+  - Enter the request URL and the Updated Key and Value information for the following as in the image
+  - Enter the DriverFunScore, DriverSafetyScore, and DriverCleanlinessScore as a number from 0.0 through 10.0

+### Editing a Renter Rating

+- In Postman, ensure the token is entered and **PUT** is selected, then click on the body.
+  - The following may be discerned by examining the API documantation in the browser
+  - Enter the request URL and the Updated Key and Value information for the following as in the image
+  - Enter the RenterCleanlinessScore, RenterSafetyScore, and RenterPunctualityScore as a number from 0.0 through 10.0

 ### Deleting a Driver